jakeberv/mammal_arboreality/README.md

 9. Department of Earth Sciences, University of Cambridge, Cambridge, UK

-mammal_data_v2 is the dataset used for reconstructions on the Meredith_2011 topology
+Meredith_2011.R and Upham_2019.R are respectivley, R scripts for producing analyses of ancestral ecologies using the Meredith et al 2011 and Upham et al 2019 consensus topologies.
+In the case of Upham et al 2019, additional analyses are performed on a sample of 1000 posterior trees.
+These primary scripts rely on and source functions contained within rate_through_time.R, helpers.R, and simmap_parallel.R R documents.

-mammal_data_v2_upham is the dataset used for reconstructions on the Upham_2019 topology
+mammal_data_v2 is the dataset used for reconstructions on the Meredith_2011 topology.

-Meredith.R and Upham.R are respectivley, R scripts for reproducting analyses on the Meredith et al 2011 and Upham et al 2019 topologies, as well as their associated RData workspace objects
+mammal_data_v2_upham is the dataset used for reconstructions on the Upham_2019 topology.

-Analysis products are deposited inside /Meredith_output and /Upham_output
+Analysis products are deposited inside /meredith_out and /upham_out